Equinor operations by country: Libya

 After establishing itself in Libya in 2005, Statoil has one fully owned exploration contract and one in partnership with British Gas.

 The share in the Mabruk oil field, has been reduced to 5% (25% was owned before Libyan authorities ratified contracts in 2009 and 2010, according to B.G.
 Pedersen).

 1.5 billion Norwegian kroner was its investment in Libya, and 1.5 billion was paid in Libyan taxes, between 2005 and 2010.

 Statoil closed their Libya office (in Tripoli), in February 2011.

 Norway

 Equinor is the largest operator on the Norwegian continental shelf, with 60% of total production.
 The fields operated are Glitne, Gullfaks, Heidrun, Huldra, Kristin, Kvitebjørn, Mikkel, Norne, Sleipner, Snorre, Snøhvit, Statfjord, Sygna, Tordis, Troll, Veslefrikk, Vigdis, Visund, Volve and Åsgard.
 Equinor also operates a chain of service stations and other energy related products.
 The company has processing plants at Kolsnes, Kårstø, Mongstad and Tjeldbergodden.
 The company's global headquarters are in Stavanger, and it has other offices around Norway.

 Poland

-In Poland Statoil operates 200 service stations.
-In addition there is exported gas to Poland from Norway.
-Statoil's offices are located in the capital Warsaw.
+Equinor has been present in Poland since 1992, initially operating a network of fuel service stations under the Statoil brand.
+In 2012, the company divested its retail business and shifted its focus to renewable energy projects.

+Currently, Equinor’s activities in Poland are primarily focused on: